amqphub/equipage/README.md

 ## To do

- - Standard patterns
  - test.py or make test and scripts to support it
  - Docs for building and getting deps
- - multithreaded -> threading?